MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 ::: moniker range="<sc-vmm-2019"

 ## Reinstall Microsoft Azure Pack
-If Microsoft Azure Pack (WAP) was deployed in your environment to support tenants by using VMM, then you"ll have to reinstall it after you restore the VMM environment.
+If Microsoft Azure Pack (WAP) was deployed in your environment to support tenants by using VMM, then you'll have to reinstall it after you restore the VMM environment.
 For more information about Microsoft Azure Pack for Windows Server, see [Microsoft Azure Pack for Windows Server](/previous-versions/azure/windows-server-azure-pack/dn296435(v=technet.10)).

 ::: moniker-end